Everything you need to know about the most impactful scalable training method for software companies today.

 The pitch deck will work as a living document that clearly and succinctly explains the opportunity available for the organization and why it’s worthwhile to spend its limited resources (that would otherwise be spent elsewhere) on this initiative.

-While the pitch deck is there for you to share with executives, managers, and other influencers, it’s also helpful for you as it will act as a forcing function to make it hyper clear to you why this is truly a worthwhile investment.
+While the pitch deck is there for you to share with executives, managers, and other influencers, it’s also helpful for you as it will act as a forcing function to make it hyper-clear to yourself why this is truly a worthwhile investment.
 With a pitch deck, you'll speak to your goals better and believe in your plans more, which will increase the likelihood of buy-in.

 Regardless of whether you share this presentation, it is worth the time and effort.